 Breakdowns directly impact the department's ability to respond to and investigate criminal activity.
 In addition, the Department depends on unmarked/covert units to perform a myriad of surveillance, tactical, investigative and, and arrest functions for the community.

-Annual \$ Impact on Operating Budget Description of Operating Budget Impact Approximately \$2,735 Routine maintenance and periodic repairs
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact Approximately \$3,735 Routine maintenance and periodic repairs

-Deferred from FY 2022 to FY 2023.
-The vehicle will be deferred again to FY 2024.
+Deferred from FY 2022, FY 2023, FY 2024 to FY 2025.